7:100 Health, Eye, and Dental Examinations; Immunizations; and Exclusion of Students

 - A diabetes screening must be included as a required part of each health examination; diabetes testing is not required.

-- Before admission and in conjunction with required physical examinations, parents/guardians of children between the ages of one and six years must provide a statement from a physician that their child was “risk-assessed” or screened for lead poisoning.
+- Before admission and in conjunction with required physical examinations, parents/guardians of children between the ages of one and seven years must provide a statement from a physician that their child was “risk-assessed” or screened for lead poisoning.

 - The Department of Public Health will provide all female students entering sixth grade and their parents/guardians information about the link between human papilloma virus (HPV) and cervical cancer and the availability of the HPV vaccine.